 Nursing homes, like any business, deserve to turn a profit for their owners.
 But not at the expense of safety or quality care, and negligence in these facilities often a byproduct of cost-cutting efforts.
 Sometimes, cost-cutting results in negligent hiring or poor training and can even result in the abuse of patients.
 Sadly, the patients themselves may be reluctant or unable to report incidents of abuse and neglect out of fear or embarrassment, or sheer inability to communicate.
 As such, families of patients must remain vigilant.

 If a nursing home has injured a patient, whether intentionally or as a result of negligence, it can be held liable for damages.
 To prove negligence, a victim or their family must demonstrate that: (1) the nursing home breached a duty of care; (2) the patient’s injury was caused by that breach; and (3) the injury was caused by the nursing home or someone employed there.
-An experienced nursing home abuse lawyer in New Jersey can locate the right medical experts to testify about proper treatment or practice in a given situation and explain how the nursing home failed to live up to these standards.
+The experienced nursing home liability lawyers Princeton, NJ relies on can locate the right medical experts to testify about proper treatment or practice in a given situation and explain how the nursing home failed to live up to these standards.
 Most, but not all ,cases require expert testimony.
 In some rare situations, the abuse or neglect is so obvious that it would be apparent to a judge or jury without the need for expert testimony.
 However, most cases, such as those involving medication errors or medical malpractice, require or will benefit from the testimony of a knowledgeable expert.

 Some of the more common situations in nursing home abuse cases include the following: